-The Instructor plays an active part in the learning process.
+The instructor plays an active part in the learning process.
 Students can expect that the professor will convey clear, specific information about theory, advanced social work practice, and social work values and ethics.
-Assignments have been developed in a format that encourages learning, as well as provides the Instructor with a means with which to evaluate the student.
+Assignments have been developed to encourage learning and provide the instructor with a means to evaluate the student.
 The student plays an active part in the learning process.
 As with all social work classes, participating in the process of the educational experience is vital.
-It is expected that students will attend all classes, come to class prepared to discuss the topic, and complete assignments on time.
-Students will demonstrate, in-class sessions and in assignments, that they have read the readings (and a generous selection of supplemental readings), can relate readings and class material to their field experiences, and have sought out empirical evidence for the validity of various theories and the effectiveness of various intervention approaches.
+Students are expected to attend all classes, come to class prepared to discuss the topic, and complete assignments on time.
+Students will demonstrate, in-class sessions and in assignments, that they have read the readings (and a generous selection of supplemental readings), can relate lessons and class material to their field experiences, and have sought out empirical evidence for the validity of various theories and the effectiveness of different intervention approaches.

-Throughout all formats in this course (e.g., on-the-ground and online class verbal discussions; written discussion posts, written and verbal assignments):
+Throughout all formats in this course (e.g., on-the-ground, and online class verbal discussions; written discussion posts, written and oral assignments):

-- Confidentiality (omission or significant modification of highly sensitive information) and anonymity (omission of identifying information: e.g., person, organization, geographic locale, dates) as defined by NASW Code of Ethics is expected regarding clients and class colleagues.
-As is the case for all social work courses, especially clinical social work courses, students (and the professor) are expected to treat information (client and personal) discussed in the modules and presented in papers respectfully. - Anonymity must be protected (e.g., use pseudonyms in place of actual names of persons and organizations and geographic locations; omit the use of proper names [and do not use actual/real initials] and use the descriptive or role label, such as "the patient's mom/ her dad/their maternal grandmother/his brother/her sibling;" or descriptive terms such as acute care medical hospital vs. hospital name; or continent vs. the name of country); omit dates.

-- The Instructor cannot control what is discussed outside of the module activities; therefore, students must use discretion as to what information they choose to reveal. - It has been my experience that some students are attracted to courses like this out of personal interest; perhaps they have experienced physical illness, disability, death/loss, or family situations surrounding topics in this course that can evoke emotional reactions.
+- Confidentiality (omission or significant modification of sensitive information) and anonymity (omission of identifying information: e.g., person, organization, geographic locale, dates), as defined by NASW (National Association of Social Workers) Code of Ethics, is expected regarding clients and class colleagues.
+As is the case for all social work courses, especially clinical ones, students (and the professor) are expected to respectfully treat information (client and personal) discussed in the modules and presented in papers. - Anonymity must be protected (e.g., use pseudonyms in place of actual names of persons and organizations and geographic locations; omit the use of proper names [and do not use actual/real initials] and use the descriptive or role label, such as "the patient's mom/ her dad/their maternal grandmother/his brother/her sibling;" or descriptive terms such as acute care medical hospital vs. hospital name; or continent vs. the name of country); omit dates. - The instructor cannot control what is discussed outside of the module activities; therefore, students must use discretion as to what information they choose to reveal. - It has been my experience that some students are attracted to courses like this out of personal interest; they have experienced physical illness, disability, death/loss, or family situations surrounding topics in this course that can evoke emotional reactions.
 These experiences are valuable and essential and will give you important insight.
-The decision of whether or not to talk about your personal experiences in the class is your decision I do not require or expect students to disclose personal information, and I feel that everyone, regardless of their experience, has valuable insights to contribute.
-That said, personal disclosures should relate to the learning goals and the course material.
-Sometimes when students talk about personal experiences, they later feel some regret or concern.
+The decision of whether they can also help guide students to appropriate resources on campus if they are to talk about their individual experiences in the class is your decision I do not require or expect students to disclose personal information; I feel that everyone, regardless of their expertise, has valuable insights to contribute.
+Personal disclosures should relate to the learning goals and the course material.
+Sometimes, students feel regret or concern when they talk about individual experiences.
 I encourage you to think carefully about what you share and to discuss it privately with me if you feel that would be helpful.
-I also can help guide students to appropriate resources on campus if they are feeling upset or distressed. - In the spirit of mindfulness practice and to create a 'soundscape' conducive to teaching and learning -- a classroom milieu free from extraneous noise and distractions -- all electronic devices (e.g., laptop, cell phone, iPod, etc.) must be silenced and stored out-of-sight before entering the classroom and during breaks (in OTG classrooms).
-This extends to synchronous classes in that other notifications should be silenced on your computer during class time, and you should keep your microphone muted when not speaking.
-It is preferred that cameras be kept on throughout class so all class members can be interactive.
-Zoom backgrounds or screens can be used to ensure the privacy of other household members. - Behavior in this course must also comply with the University's code of conduct (http://studentconduct.rutgers.edu/university-code-of-student-conduct). - Failure to comply with course policies will result in in-class participation (and assignment) point deductions at the Instructor's discretion or other appropriate action.
+I can also help guide students to appropriate resources on campus if they are upset or distressed. - In the spirit of mindfulness practice and to create a 'soundscape' conducive to teaching and learning -- a classroom milieu free from extraneous noise and distractions. - Behavior in this course must also comply with the University's code of conduct (http://studentconduct.rutgers.edu/university-code-of-student-conduct).

+• Failure to comply with course policies will result in in-class participation (and assignment) point deductions at the instructor's discretion or other appropriate action.

+VII.
 OVERVIEW OF ASSIGNMENTS